|

 here for handout: >Questions

-exploring Feminism in The Watchmen
+exploring Feminism in Watchmen

 If